 When you are installing a bathroom in a basement that is below the sewer line, or in a garage that is off-center of said line, it will require more assistance than gravity can handle.
 This is why a macerating toilet has become popular in these situations.
 Let’s take a look at the functions of the toilet, so you have a better idea of what you should be looking for in an “upflush” system.

-Now that you have an idea of how this type of toilet system works, we wanted to touch base on a few other features that are important to their decision-making process.
+Now that you have an idea of how this type of toilet system works, we wanted to touch base on a few other features that are important when choosing the best upflush toilet for your home.

 We hope you have enjoyed our reviews of the best macerating toilet systems.
 Being able to install a bathroom in convenient locations is made much easier with these units, but finding a reliable throne can be easier said than done.
 We hope the above info has shed some light on which details are important to a well-functioning John.